Pineapplecake/Minecraft-Worldfiles/README.md

 # Minecraft Files
-This repository contains resource projects I use and world downloads of projects of mine in the game of Minecraft.
+This repository contains resource packs I use and world downloads of projects of mine in the game of Minecraft.
 ## Worlds
 World | Description | Video
 ----- | ----------- | -----